FAQ

 • When will I get my diploma cover?

 Diploma covers are distributed to each candidate as they walk across the stage on the day of their commencement ceremony.
+Alternatively, they can also be purchased on the commencement website here.

 • When is an honorary degree awarded to an individual?